MLeidel/GptGUI/README.md

 anAPI Key__.
 There is no cost to do so.

-There are two options to apply the key to the program.
+### _There are two options to apply your key to the program_.
 ### The first option is to set the GPTKEY as an environment variable.
-#### For Windows it goes like this:
+#### For Windows:
-Finally, you will have to edit the Windows _system environment variables_ to add the API Key.
+Set a Windows _system environment variable_ to add your OpenAI KEY.
 To do this go to the start menu and begin typing "advanced system settings".
 The System Properties dialog will appear.
 Next click the "Environment Variables" button.
 Then click "New".
-Hear enter __GPTKEY__ for _variable_ name and then your API Key for _value_.
+Now enter __GPTKEY__ for _variable_ name and then your API Key for _value_.
 ![Windows System Properties](images/envvar.png "Environment Variables on Windows System")

 #### For Linux (or Mac)